Using Telemedicine to Connect to Your Johns Hopkins Doctor and Care Provider

 - If you are using a laptop or desktop, we recommend testing using Chrome.
 Apple/MAC users should use Safari.

-If you have trouble with the installation instructions, please call the Johns Hopkins MyChart Virtual Help Support Line at 667-208-6100.
+If you have trouble preparing for your visit, you can call the Johns Hopkins Telemedicine Support Line at 667-208-6100.

 How do I schedule a video visit with my Johns Hopkins specialist?